yihui/yihui.org/content/en/2018-09-20-target-blank.md

 ---
-title: My Trick of Deciding if a URL Should Open a New Browser Tab
+title: My Trick of Deciding if a Link Should Open a New Browser Tab
 date: '2018-09-20'
 slug: target-blank
 ---